avinassh/blag/content/posts/sqlite-facts.md

 	In order to get access, one needs to be part of SQLite Consortium, which costs $120K/yearly.

 1. It's an interesting business model.
-They generate revenue through paid support, maintenance services, consortium membership, and commercial extensions.
+They generate revenue through licenses, paid support, maintenance services, consortium membership, and commercial extensions.

 1. SQLite does not have a Code of Conduct (CoC), rather [Code of Ethics](https://sqlite.org/codeofethics.html) derived from "instruments of good works" from chapter 4 of The Rule of St. Benedict